McastilloA/McastilloA/README.md

 </p>

-> [!WARNING]
+> [!NOTE]
-> This page is an technical proof.
-I reserve any liability that may arise from improper handling of this public resource, warning about the possible consequences that could arise as a result of improper handling.
+> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.